unparalleled-js/docs-1/connectors/mssql/introduction.md

   <tbody>
    <tr>
       <td>The use of a batch trigger, followed by a batch action and using Workato's repeat step for any single row actions.</td>
       <td>Using this method is the most efficient across all metrics.
-Since Workato employs a step-by-step (Synchronous) process within each job run so any error that causes the run to stop also prevents the following steps from being executed for the entire batch.
+Since Workato employs a step-by-step (synchronous) process within each job run so any error that causes the run to stop also prevents the following steps from being executed for the entire batch.
 In some cases, this could be useful behaviour where we would want to fix our recipe before letting it run on to further steps.
 To strike a balance between efficiency and stopping too many records from being process during a failed job run, toggle the batch size setting.
         <details><summary><u>Business use case example</u></summary>
         If we were to pull batchs of new leads from a SQL server for batch inserts into Salesforce, we could follow this up with emails to individuals on the sales team with links to the leads newly created on Saleforce directly.
 In cases where our information flowing in raised an error during the batch insert action, no email would be sent out to our sales team with links that didnt work!
 We can now safely make adjustments to our recipe to accomodate this error before repeating the job.
         </details>
      </td>
     </tr>
        <td>The use of a single row trigger, followed by a single row actions</td>
       <td>Using this method is the least efficient across all metrics, especially for triggers/actions that work with large numbers of records.
-Workato employs a step-by-step (Synchronous) process within each job run so any error that causes the run to stop also prevents the following steps from being executed.
+Workato employs a step-by-step (synchronous) process within each job run so any error that causes the run to stop also prevents the following steps from being executed.
 In some cases, this could be useful behaviour where we would want to fix our recipe before letting it run on to further steps and yet remains different from the batch trigger version as it only stops the job runs for those that raise errors.
 In time sensitive business use cases where all new rows should be processed as soon as possible, this might be the best design choice.
         <details><summary><u>Business use case example</u></summary>
         For time sensitive job runs such as new rows in a SQL server table indicating new orders, the following actions may be crucial in ensuring the timely delivery of your product to your customer.
 Having entire batches of orders be stopped due to a single failed record may result in lost revenue for you.
 In this scenario, single row triggers/actions may be the best way to minimise disruptions to your company's operations.
         </details>